datarefuge/workflow/docs/harvesting.md

 ### Check for False-Positives (Content That Is in Fact Crawlable)

 Generally, any URL that returns standard HTML, links to more [HTML mimetype pages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types), and contains little-to-no non-HTML content, is crawlable.
 "View source" from your browser of choice will help see what the crawler itself is seeing.
-If in fact the data can be crawled, note it in the Google sheet, remove your name from the "checkout" column, notify the seeding / crawling team and they will make sure the link is crawled, and move on to another URL.
+If in fact the data can be crawled, nominate it to the Internet Archive using the [EDGI Nomination Chrome Extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok), click the `Do not harvest` checkbox in the Research section of the Archivers app, click `Checkin this URL`, and move on to another URL.

 ### Some Things to Think About While Reviewing a URL